Infrared Sauna

 HigherDOSE Infrared Sauna Blanket: 30 Days In

 I replaced my weekly spa visits with 20 minutes in this blanket every other night.
-Here's what the data actually showed after a month — and whether the $500 price tag makes any sense.
+Here's what the data showed after a month — and whether the $500 price tag makes sense.

 ★★★★★